-Families of downed Ukrainian Flight 752 victims struggle with loss a year later
+Families of downed Ukrainian flight 752 victims struggle with loss a year later

 Tensions were running high on the day the Ukrainian plane was downed.

-Hours before the crash, Iran launched an attack on US military forces at two air bases in Iraq in retaliation for the killing Qasem Soleimani, a feared general and head of the Quds Force of the Islamic Revolutionary Guard.
+Hours before the crash, Iran launched an attack on U.S. military forces at two airbases in Iraq in retaliation for the killing of Qasem Soleimani, a feared general and head of the Quds Force of the Islamic Revolutionary Guard.

 Alavi, a law and business student at the University of Toronto, watched an online flight tracker as PS752 took off at 6:12 a.m.
 Tehran time, more than an hour late from its scheduled departure time.
 He felt a sense of relief when the site showed the plane making its way into Azerbaijan airspace.